Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Dark Matter Phenomenology

-In the dark scalar sector, the model consists of three scalar particles, $\eta_1$, $\eta_2$, and $\phi$, which mix to form the mass eigenstates $S_1$, $S_2$, and $S_3$, as shown in Eq.~(\ref{eq:dScalarmass}).
-The parameters that control the masses of $S_i$ (with $i=1,2,3$) are given in Eq.~(\ref{eq:mDScalars}).
-By carefully choosing the values of these parameters, we ensure that the mass eigenstate $S_1$ receives its dominant contribution from the gauge eigenstate $\eta_1$.
+In the dark scalar sector, the model consists of three scalar particles, $\eta_1$, $\eta_2$, and $\phi$, which mix to form the mass eigenstates $S_1$, $S_2$, and $S_3$, as shown in Eq.~\eqref{eq:dScalarmass}.
+The parameters that control the masses of $S_i$ (with $i=1,2,3$) are given in Eq.~\eqref{eq:mDScalars}.
+By carefully choosing the values of these parameters, the model allows for the possibility of a singlet scalar dark matter coming from $\eta_1$, and of a doublet scalar dark matter coming from $\phi$.
+In our analysis below, we study both possibilities separately.
+First, in this subsection, we study the case in which the mass eigenstate $S_1$ receives its dominant contribution from the gauge eigenstate $\eta_1$.
 We also choose these values such that $S_1$ is the lightest among all the scalar states and thus becomes a viable dark matter candidate.
-Additionally, we ensure that $M_{S_1} < M_{\Psi_i}$, with $i=1,2,3$.
+Additionally, we ensure that $M_{S_1} < M_{\Psi_i}$, with $i=1,2$.